KuRue/GaleNet/docs/data_pipeline.md

 # Data Pipeline

 This document describes the data pipeline used by GaleNet, including dataset schemas, preprocessing stages, and ERA5 patch extraction.
+For instructions on gathering datasets, see the [Data Workflow](data_workflow.md).
+After data preparation, continue with the [Training Guide](training.md) or [Evaluation Guide](evaluation.md).

 ## Dataset Schemas